Drink less alcohol

 Alcohol can be hard to give up, but any reduction – no matter how small or large – can reduce your risk of cancer and improve the quality of your health.
 Here are some practical ways you can start cutting down and taking steps towards a healthier future.

 If you want to slowly reduce your alcohol consumption, there are some simple steps that can help.
 One of the best strategies is to set yourself a drink limit: every time you get a drink, take a note of what number drink it is.
-The Drinks Meter app by the NSW government is a great way to keep track of your drinks.

 Commit to having a few alcohol-free days each week